 The Woven Stitch »

-For our meat, I would offer up these possibilities-the Turkey, Herring(bone), and Shell(fish) Stitches.
+For our meat, here are some possibilities-the Turkey, Herring(bone), and Shell(fish) Stitches.

 The Turkey Work Stitch »